Skip Ribbon Commands

 Nationally, there have been dozens of exonerations in child sex abuse hysteria cases.

 In one case, Snowden was charged with four counts of sexual battery on a girl under the age of 11.
-In the other case, he was accused of molesting three other children under the age of four.
+In the other case, he was accused of molesting two other children, one four years old and the other six months old.

 At trial in the first case, the girl said he had assaulted her with his fingers and his penis.
 Snowden, a highly-decorated officer once named officer of the year, was acquitted after proving that the girl had never been at his wife’s day care center.